Best Milk Alternatives for Tea

 Conclusion to Milk Alternatives

-People opt for dairy-free alternatives to milk for many reasons, including lactose intolerance, allergies and for ethical reasons.
+People opt for dairy-free alternatives to milk for many reasons, including lactose intolerance, allergies and for ethical reasons or maybe Vegan.
 Some of the most popular choices are soy, almond, coconut, oat, cashew and hemp milk.
 Although some of these milks can split in Tea, all of them have something unique to offer.

 That doesn’t change the fact that the main ingredient in one’s morning cuppa is, of course, Loose Tea.
 Start your journey today with The Kent and Sussex Tea and Coffee Company.
 We pack everything fresh to order, ensuring not only quality but also consistency.